 Our decentralized exchange, which will soon be launched, will need enough liquidity to be useful.
 The liquidity will be ensured through ‘Liquidity Provider’ nodes.
 They will be connected to central exchanges as well as to Agama.
 In essence they are cryptocurrency market makers that make a profit from the bid/ask spread.
 Anyone is able to become a Liquidity Provider and its configuration will be integrated into the Agama Desktop Application

-From A Multi-Currency Bitcoin Wallet To Decentralized Exchange
+From A Multi-Currency Bitcoin Wallet To A Decentralized Exchange

 What we are witnessing today is the result of a lot of hard development work since SuperNET’s initial community offering (ICO) in September 2014.
 The workload has now shifted from the “simple C developer” jl777 to the Agama GUI lead developer Satinder Grewal and his team.

 All these updates are estimations, and the timeline may or may not change based on how the team progresses with the challenges ahead, for example the increasing complexity of the GUI project.
-We are excited to see these challenges being overcome, so that we can deliver an amazing wallet experience for our users.
+We are excited to see these challenges being overcome, so that we can deliver an amazing wallet experience and decentralized exchange for Komodo users.

 We have a great roadmap ahead of us, and the code for Komodo currencies and DEX is already in place, now we just need to plug it into the Agama GUI.
 We look forward to sharing our creation with all crypto enthusiasts.